 This problem follows on from Isometric Areas and More Isometric Areas.

-You may find it helpful to use the isometric dotty grid environment for this problem.
+You may wish to print off some isometric paper or use the isometric dotty grid environment for this problem.

 When working on an isometric grid, we can measure areas in terms of equilateral triangles instead of squares.